what is bartending

 *Don’t wait too long before you get married.

-*Note: Not sure if applicable these days; nevertheless, it was mentioned in the book – p.160, so it had to be very important at that time.
+*Note: I am unsure if it is applicable these days; nevertheless, it was mentioned in the book – p.160, so it had to be very important at that time.

 Summary

 After reading all these great books on bartending, I felt transported back in time.
-Every piece of advice they gave sounded familiar to me, as if it was written in our time.
-I realized the ideas and the hints these bartenders shared with us are not just about how to make drinks; there were also on how to be a better person, a better human being (eat healthily, drink moderately, don’t smoke, keep in good shape, have a family, etc.).
+Every piece of advice they gave sounded familiar to me, as if it had been written in our time.
+I realized the ideas and hints these bartenders shared with us were not just about how to make drinks; they were also about how to be a better person, a better human being (eat healthily, drink moderately, don’t smoke, keep in good shape, have a family, etc.).

-They were also trying to convey that bartending is more than just a job.
+They also tried to convey that bartending is more than just a job.
 It would be best to be humble with the right mindset, motivation, positive attitude, willing to learn and listen to others.
-You will discover that bartending is a craft, and like any other craft, learning and improving is part of the journey.
+You will discover that bartending is a craft; learning and improving is part of the journey, like any other craft.

-Even though these books were written by bartenders a long time ago, they are still as contemporary as they can be in different eras.
+Even though these books were written by bartenders long ago, they are still as contemporary as they can be in different eras.

 Ok, Almost Done

-With the cocktail renaissance starting in the late 1990s – early 2000s, one begins to wonder why in the world a cocktail and not Fizz, Collins, or Julep Renaissance.
-They used to be more popular drinks than the cocktail, and they are, like the other drink families, delicious beverages.
+With the cocktail renaissance from the late 1990s to the early 2000s, one wonders why a cocktail is not Fizz, Collins, or Julep Renaissance worldwide.
+These drinks used to be more popular than cocktails and are delicious beverages like the other drink families.

-I think the “problem” was that all of them had one thing in common, Definition.
+I think the “problem” was that they all had one thing in common: Definition.

-There are defined by particular rules on how they are made.
-If I make Sour or Fizz, the only thing I have to change is the liquor.
-Start changing other ingredients and is not Sour or Fizz anymore, which means the drink families are limited in one crucial feature, creativity.
+They are defined by particular rules for how they are made.
+I only have to change the liquor if I make Sour or Fizz.
+If I start changing other ingredients, not Sour or Fizz, the drink families are limited in one crucial feature: creativity.

 On the other hand, the cocktail is not defined in the same way, naturally leading to the following question: What is a cocktail?

 If we look at it as a drink, the cocktail has limited use.
-By Definition, it is a stimulating drink, aperitif, with the primary goal to stimulate the appetite.
-It is not a drink served after dinner or late afternoon, so why has it become so popular.
+It is a stimulating drink, aperitif, to stimulate the appetite.
+It is not a drink served after dinner or late afternoon, so why has it become so popular?

-In the early 1800s, the cocktail was more or less following the Definition of choice of any liquor, sugar, water, and bitters.
+In the early 1800s, the cocktail more or less followed the definition of choice of any liquor, sugar, water, and bitters.
 Still, with the creation of new liqueurs and modifiers, unique “fancy” cocktails were starting to be part of the menus.
 With the lack of structured rules and definitions, like with Daisy, Fizz, or Crusta, the cocktails slowly changed their meaning of being only before dinner drinks.

-In current times the term cocktail, for the majority of the people who are not bartenders, can be used to describe any drinks out there like fruity martinis, after-dinner drinks, anything that looks fancy, and I think this is a good thing.
+In current times, the term cocktail, for most people who are not bartenders, can be used to describe any drinks out there, like fruity martinis, after-dinner drinks, or anything that looks fancy, and I think this is a good thing.

 By not being confined by strict rules like in the drink families, the bartenders can let their imagination loose and have fun.
 Vive le cocktail!